 You’ve probably googled this or asked another ministry friend this question.
 Wouldn’t it be sweet to have your very own church phone app that all your people can download?
 Something that enables them to give, listen to a sermon, register for events, and more?
 Your people would love it!

 I did a bunch of research on this topic, watched a slew of youtube videos like this one, and spoke to dozens of church leaders about this over the past year.
-I’m ready to give you my findings!
+Below are my findings.

 Phone apps are hot.
-We’re seeing millions of more apps downloaded in 2020 than in 2019.
-Depending on what statistic you read, the average smartphone user has roughly 60-80 apps installed on their phone at this very moment.
+We’re seeing millions of more apps downloaded in 2022 than in 2021.
+Depending on what statistics you read, the average smartphone user has 80+ apps installed on their phone at this very moment.
 On top of that, the usage of the apps they have downloaded is going up as well.
-The under 40 crowd uses them like crazy!
+The under 45 crowd uses them like crazy!
 App usage is showing no signs of slowing down.

 Despite having so many apps...roughly half of smartphone users spend most of their time on ONE single app.
-97% of users spend their time on 9 apps!
-Surprisingly, just over 50% of smartphone users do not download new apps.
+97% of users spend their time on less than 10 apps total!
+Surprisingly, just over 50% of smartphone users don't download any new apps.
 This is especially true of the over 35 crowd.
-Many either don’t have the time or don’t see value in adding another app to their collection of apps that already gather digital dust.
+Many either don’t have the time or don’t see value in adding yet another app to the apps that already gather digital dust on their phone.
 (Google this stuff if you don’t believe me).

-There’s a bunch of other stats that you can pull on your own time from a simple Google search.
-Let’s get down to the brass and talk about what makes church apps awesome...and also what makes them the equivalent of lighting the weekly tithes and offerings on fire?
+Let’s get down to the brass tacks and talk about what makes church apps awesome...and also what makes them the equivalent of lighting the weekly tithes and offerings on fire.

 There are a ton of other features that many church apps offer.
 At the end of the day, a church app makes you look super cool and gives the appearance that your church really has it together.
-The app is the place where you can tell all your people to go to be connected to the body and kept in the loop.
-Yay! ?
+The app is the place where you can tell all your people to go to be connected to the body and kept in the loop!

 If your church is larger than 500 people with an average age of around 35, a church app may be worth looking into.